fabianopinto/smoker/docs/DEVELOPMENT_GUIDE.md

 ### Test Structure

-Follow the established test file structure and style guidelines as documented in the [Test File Structure and Style Guidelines memory](../README.md#testing-guidelines).
+Follow the established test file structure and style guidelines as documented in the [Test File Structure and Style Guidelines](./TEST_DEVELOPMENT.md#testing-guidelines).

 **File Header:**